-Braun, a member of Poland's religious right, is strictly against gay rights and abortion—two of Ireland's most pressing political issues.
-He's famous for his socially conservative Catholic ideology and making anti-abortion documentaries.
+Braun, a member of Poland's religious right, is strictly against gay rights and abortion – two of Ireland's most pressing political issues.
+He's famous for making anti-abortion documentaries and socially conservative Catholic ideology.
 Coming to Ireland was probably a bit of a busman's holiday for him.

 I met some National Movement supporters outside a hotel in Dublin while they waited for a new venue after an anti-fascist demonstration erupted forcing them to change hotels.
 Vlad, a 23-year-old from Suwalki is northern Poland, has been living in Ireland for eight years.
-He helped organize the debates after attending National Movement meetings in Poland.
-He felt his organization had been misrepresented.
+He helped organise the debates after attending National Movement meetings in Poland.
+He felt his organisation had been misrepresented.

 Vlad was one of several young Polish who had gathered in front of the hotel while anti-fascist demonstrators shouted "Fascists!
 Fascists!
 Out!
 Out!" and "No Platform!"